arboydev27/gpx_to_csv_conversion_java/README.md

 Overview:
+The first part of a multi-project series, this Java program converts GPS data from a GPX file into a CSV format, allowing for easier data manipulation and integration in future projects.

 A GPX file contains GPS data such as waypoints, routes, and tracks.
 For this project, we extract latitude and longitude data points from a provided GPX file (triplog.gpx), which was recorded during a recent trip.
 The program will process this data to create a CSV file (triplog.csv) containing time, latitude, and longitude in a standardized, structured format.

 Features:
-• Data Extraction: Reads GPS data (latitude, longitude) from the GPX file and organizes it in a CSV format.
+1. Data Extraction: Reads GPS data (latitude, longitude) from the GPX file and organizes it in a CSV format.
-• Time Increment: Adds a time column starting from 0 minutes, incrementing by 5 minutes for each point.
+2. Time Increment: Adds a time column starting from 0 minutes, incrementing by 5 minutes for each point.
-• Error Handling: Handles inconsistencies in the GPX data, including extra spaces, newlines, and erroneous characters, ensuring clean data in the output CSV file.
+3. Error Handling: Handles inconsistencies in the GPX data, including extra spaces, newlines, and erroneous characters, ensuring clean data in the output CSV file.
-• Header Creation: Includes a header row ("Time,Latitude,Longitude") for ease of use in spreadsheet programs.
+4. Header Creation: Includes a header row ("Time,Latitude,Longitude") for ease of use in spreadsheet programs.

 Requirements:
 1. Conversion Method: Implement convertFile(String filename) in the Convert.java class.
 This method reads the GPX file and creates the CSV file, handling data anomalies as needed.